AlbionsRefuge/bubbles-faq/README.md

 ## The Plan
 This is the current Plan.
 Plans change.
 Changes will be reflected here.

-Create four documents, one for each of the following categories.
+Create four (maybe five) documents, one for each of the following categories.

 ## General Questions